RubenArtmann/bandcamp-dl/README.md

 4. the result will be saved in ./downloads (relative to cwd)

 (if it crashes just rerun and it should skip already downloaded tracks)

+### repository
+feel free to open new issues if you have any feature requests or ran into any problems or questions